Self-hosting with MicroK8s

 These factors might force you to run a service on a specific node, which can quickly render the multi-nodes setup useless.
 If critical services absolutely need to be deployed on a specific node, they can become a bottleneck if this node doesn’t have sufficient resources.

 In my case for example, I run several database services.
 These services require persistent storage.
 Since this data is somewhat important, I want to make sure it lives on the NAS, since the NAS has a RAID setup.
 This means that I need to run my database services on the NAS.
 All my database pods are then deployed on the master node (the NAS).
 This is not ideal, but I haven’t noticed any performance issues so far.
-Some solutions to this problem exist, like Ceph, but I haven’t had the time to set it up yet.
+Some solutions to this problem exist, like Longhorn, but I haven’t had the time to set it up yet.

 I also have a Con Bee II Zigbee USB stick